-Duration Average effective duration is a measure of a bond's interest-rate sensitivity--the longer a fund's duration, the more sensitive the fund is to shifts in interest rates.
+Duration Average effective duration is a measure of a bond's interest-rate sensitivity-the longer a fund's duration, the more sensitive the fund is to shifts in interest rates.
 Duration is determined by a formula that includes coupon rates and bond maturities.
 Small coupons tend to increase duration, while shorter maturities and higher coupons shorten duration.
 The relationship between funds with different durations is straightforward: A fund with a duration of 10 years is twice as volatile as a fund with a five-year duration.
+Equity Style Ownership Zone The Morningstar Ownership ZoneSM provides a graphic and intuitive representation of the price and investment style of stocks in an equity particle.
+The

-Equity Style Ownership Zone The Morningstar Ownership Zone SM provides a graphic and intuitive representation of the size and investment style of stocks in an equity portfolio.
+Zone SM provides a graphic and intuitive representation of the size and investment style of stocks in an equity portfolio.
 The Ownership Zone is derived by plotting each stock in the portfolio within the Morningstar Style Box.
 The Ownership Zone is the shaded area that represents 75% of the assets in the portfolio and indicates the level of concentration in the holdings.
 The "centroid" in the middle of the Ownership Zone represents the weighted average of all the holdings.
 The Ownership Zone helps investors differentiate between portfolios that may otherwise look similar.
 Investors can also use the Ownership Zone to construct diversified portfolios and model how multiple funds complement one other in a portfolio.